iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/AddOnlyAppWhitelist/addAppToAddOnlyAppWhitelist.md

 # addAppToAddOnlyAppWhitelist

-Method to add an iDapp (iExec Tee Dapp) into the `AddOnlyAppWhitelist`.
+Method to add an app (iExec Tee Dapp) into the `AddOnlyAppWhitelist`.

 ::: warning

-You can't remove an iDapp from the whitelist.
+You can't remove an app from the whitelist.
 The whitelist are only additive.

 :::